Federico Santa María: Early life

-Federico Santa María Carrera was born on 15 August 1845 in Valparaíso, to Juan Antonio Santa María Artigas and of Magdalena Carrera Aguirre.
-Through his mother Santa María was of Basque descent, and was the great-grandson of Juan José Pedro Carrera, a soldier and hero of the Chilean Independence, and Chilean Independence campaigner Ana María Cotapos.
+Federico Santa María Carrera was born on 15 August 1845 in Valparaíso, to Juan Antonio Santa María Artigas and Magdalena Carrera Aguirre.
+Through his mother, Santa María was of Basque descent and was the great-grandson of Juan José Pedro Carrera, a soldier in the Chilean War of Independence, and independence campaigner Ana María Cotapos.

-Santa María was the sixth of nine siblings, and was the younger brother of Juan Antonio Santa María Carrera, a lawyer and Radical Party politician.

 Career

-Santa María made his huge fortune in the sugar markets of Paris, where he arrived when he was very young.
-His importance in the sugar market was considerable: he became a major power in the French economy.
-During World War I he closed down all his businesses, declaring that he did not want to profit from war.
-He also supported the French Army, donating clothes and weapons for an entire regiment.
+Santa María accumulated wealth in the sugar markets of Paris, where he moved at a young age.
+During World War I, he suspended his business operations, stating that he did not wish to profit from the conflict.
+During this period, he supported the French Army by donating supplies for a regiment.

-However, once the war ended, in 1922 he started to purchase important quantities of sugar in the stock market.
-As analysts later declared that sugar production would be at a deficit that year, this led to enormous profits for Santa Maria.
-For this success he was investigated by the French national assembly, but it was determined that he had acted within legal bounds.
+In 1922, Santa María resumed sugar trading.
+Following a predicted deficit in sugar production, his investments resulted in significant financial gains.
+These activities were investigated by the French National Assembly, which determined that he had acted within legal bounds.

 Personal life

-Federico Santa Maria was a very atypical millionaire for his time.
-Profoundly anti-clerical, he never got married yet lived together for decades with the French woman Anna Guillaud.
+Santa María did not marry but lived for several decades with Anna Guillaud.
+He was a distant relative of the Chilean pianist Claudio Arrau.

-Because he had no descendants, he gave his entire fortune to his hometown Valparaíso for the founding of a technical and engineering school.
-The result of his legacy was the Federico Santa María Technical University.
+Having no descendants, Santa María bequeathed his fortune to his hometown of Valparaíso for the establishment of a technical and engineering school, which became the Federico Santa María Technical University.

-He was a distant relative of famous Chilean pianist Claudio Arrau.